AMAC245/AB-helper/README.md

 # AB-helper

-#### This factory function provides a quick and easy reference to the important descriptive statistics of a given sample to be used in further analyses
+#### This factory function provides a quick and easy reference to the important descriptive statistics of a given sample which can be used in further analyses
 ```

    npm install compare